 How is a bridge attached?

 Traditional bridges are attached to neighboring teeth with dental crowns.
-Dental implants support implant-supported bridges for a permanent, non-removable restoration.
+Dental implants support implant-supported bridges for permanent, non-removable restoration.

 Does a dental bridge damage your teeth?